-The Parent Ambassador program is a year-long leadership and advocacy program for Head Start parents in Maine.
+The Parent Ambassador program is a year-long leadership and advocacy program for parents with children eight and under living in Maine.
 The goal is to develop parent leaders and empower parents to advocate for themselves and their children.
-Each year parents with children enrolled in a Head Start program, including Educare, are selected to become parent ambassadors using a competitive process.
+Each year parents are selected to join the program using a competitive process.

 What you’ll learn as a Parent Ambassador: